apache/hudi/rfc/rfc-82/rfc-82.md

 ## Abstract

 This RFC proposes to enhance Hudi's concurrency control mechanism to handle concurrent schema evolution scenarios.
-The current implementation does not adequately address conflicts that may arise when multiple transactions attempt to alter the **table schema** simultaneously.
+The current implementation does not adequately address conflicts that may arise when multiple transactions attempt to alter the table schema simultaneously.
 This enhancement aims to detect and prevent such conflicts, ensuring data consistency and integrity in multi-writer environments.

 ## Background

 ### Hudi Schema
 In Apache Hudi, schema management is a critical component that ensures data consistency and facilitates efficient data processing, especially in environments where data structures may evolve over time.

 The schema of the input data represents the structure of incoming records being ingested into Hudi from various sources.
-During a write operation, the Hudi write client utilizes a **write schema**, which is typically derived from the input data schema or specified by a schema provider.
-This **write schema** is applied throughout the transaction to maintain consistency.
+During a write operation, the Hudi write client utilizes a **writer schema**, which is typically derived from the input data schema or specified by a schema provider.
+This **writer schema** is applied throughout the transaction to maintain consistency.

 Additionally, Hudi stores the **table schema** within the commit metadata on storage, capturing the authoritative schema of the hudi table table at the time of each commit.
 This stored schema is crucial for readers to correctly interpret the data and for managing schema evolution across different data versions.
 These schemas are determined through a reconciliation process that considers both the incoming data schema and the existing **table schema**, allowing Hudi to handle schema changes gracefully.
 Currently, Hudi uses this schema management approach to enable seamless read and write operations, support upserts and deletes, and manage schema evolution, ensuring that the system remains robust even as the underlying data structures change.